AarambhDevHub/vani-assistant/README.md

 # Start Ollama (in separate terminal)
 ollama serve

-# Pull the AI model (recommended)
+# Pull the AI models
-ollama pull llama3.2:3b
+ollama pull llama3.2:3b    # For conversation
+ollama pull moondream      # For vision 🆕

 # Activate environment and launch Vani
 source venv/bin/activate
 python -m src.main
 ```

 That's it!
-Vani is ready to talk and control your desktop! 🎉
+Vani is ready to see, talk and control your desktop! 🎉

 ---